logisim-evolution/logisim-evolution/README.md

 **Note for macOS users**:
 The Logisim-evolution.app is not code-signed.

-The first time you launch it, you should do so by holding <kbd>CTRL</kbd> while clicking or clicking by right mouse button the app and selecting `Open`, which will give you a panel that allows you to open it.
+When launching the application for the first time, you will have to start it via the "Open" entry in the application icon's context menu in the macOS Finder.
+This is either done by clicking the application icon with the right mouse button or holding down <kbd>CTRL<kbd> leu while clicking the icon with the left mouse button.
+This will open a panel asking you to verify that you wish to launch the application.

 Depending on your security settings, you may also get a panel asking if you wish to allow it to accept network connections.
-You can click `Deny` as we do not need network access currently nor we do request any.
+You can click "Deny" as we do not need network access currently nor we do request any.

 ### Nightly builds ###